 Anonymized project examples from recent engagements.
-All projects were led by Simon Schilling as Principal Consultant.
+All projects were led by Simon Schilling as Founder & Managing Consultant.

 Impact Across All Projects